NienkePieters/NienkePieters/README.md

 - 🌱 I'm a Transport, Infrastructure & Logistics engineer with work experience in IT/Data/Planning
 - 🔭 Transitioning to becoming a full time data scientist.
-- ⚡ Fun fact: I just moved to Berlin and finished the DataScience coding bootcamp from le Wagon
+- ⚡ Fun fact: I just finished the DataScience coding bootcamp from le Wagon

 I'm currently working on the following on Github:
 - A League of Legends players headhunting tool